What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Sub-Spindle

 On a lathe, the sub-spindle completes the first and second cutting operations in tandem with the main spindle.
-This increases the efficiency and output per cycle.
-It’s interesting to note that the mechanism known as the “second spindle” has the same capacity and power as the primary spindle.
+This procedure increases the efficiency and output per cycle.
+It’s intriguing to note that the mechanism known as the “second spindle” has the same capacity and power as the primary spindle.

 Guide Way

-It is what enables smooth cutting by allowing the tool to move both vertically and horizontally.
+It enables smooth cutting by allowing the tool to move both vertically and horizontally.

 Chuck

 A chuck secures the pieces for machining.
-It is fixed to the main spindle that turns the workpiece and the chuck.
+The main spindle fixes it, turning both the workpiece and the chuck.

 Tool Turret